crossplane-contrib/crossplane-cdk8s/API.md

 An CompositeResourceDefinition defines a new kind of composite infrastructure resource.

 The new resource is composed of other composite or managed infrastructure resources.

+TODO: Support all available props in fluent API.
+TODO: Process props.spec in CompositeResourceDefinition so you can init with static spec fields instead of using the fluent API.